ashleydavis/pdf-server-example/README.md

     npm install -g bower

+You can clone this repo as follows:

+    git clone https://github.com/ashleydavis/pdf-server-example

+Or you can [download the zip file](https://github.com/ashleydavis/pdf-server-example/archive/master.zip) and unpack it on your PC.

 After cloning please install modules:

-    git clone https://github.com/ashleydavis/pdf-server-example
     cd pdf-server-example
     npm install
     cd public